scotteza/terraform-scratch/README.md

 # PTTP CI / CD

-This repository holds the Terraform code to create a [https://aws.amazon.com/codebuild/](CodeBuild) / [https://aws.amazon.com/codepipeline/](CodePipeline) service in AWS.
+This repository holds the Terraform code to create a [CodeBuild](https://aws.amazon.com/codebuild/) / [CodePipeline](https://aws.amazon.com/codepipeline/) service in AWS.

 ## How to use this repo

 The source code in this repository is provided only as a reference.
-Please speak to someone on the PTTP team to get a pipeline set up for you.
+Please speak to someone on the PTTP team to get a pipeline set up.

-This pipeline will be integrated with a Github repository, and build your project according to your [https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html](buildspec) files.
+This pipeline will be integrated with a Github repository, and build your project according to your [buildspec](https://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) files.

+Depending on your build process, you may require 3 files to do linting, testing and deployment.

 ### Linting